maorleger/identity-broker-loader/README.md

 2. Run `npm install`
 3. Run `npm run start:cjs` to run the CJS version
 4. Run `npm run start:esm` to run the ESM version

+## Note

+`parentWindowHandle` of course needs to be something real, but I can demo the loading without having to set that up